microsoft/service-fabric-client-dotnet/docs/SFPowershellUsage.md

 # Microsoft.ServiceFabric.Powershell.Http Powershell Module
 The new Service Fabric Powershell module works over HTTP with the service Fabric HTTP Gateway.
-This module is build for Powershell core and .net standard 2.0 and can be used with following:
+The module can be used with following:
 - [Powershell Core](https://github.com/powershell/powershell) on Windows, Linux and MacOS.
  For a full list of systems supported by PowerShell Core see [Installing Powershell Core](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell?view=powershell-6)
 - [Windows Powershell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6)